alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

   wherever kde keeps its plugins (ie: lib/kde3), and recoll.protocol in the services directory (share/services ? look for other .protocol file).

 - I saw after doing the build/config mockup that kdevelop can generate a kio_slave project.
-This would certainly be the next thing to do.
+This might be the next thing to do. otoh would need to separate the kio from the main source to avoid having to distribute 2megs of kde build config files.